yiyuma/technical-tutorials/Spring/SpringBoot.md

 - warn is only for warning and error
 ```
 ### spring-boot-devtools
-spring-boot-devtools: automatically restarts the application when code is updated.
+spring-boot-devtools: automatically restarts the application when code is updated. <br>
+Add spring-boot-devtools:
 - add dependency of spring-boot-devtool
   ```
   <dependency>